nsorin/wordpress-docker/Readme.md

 ```
 - Run `docker compose up`

+The build process will:
+    - Setup a new MySQL Database and import the data from `db-initial-data`
+    - Download your website's entire source code in the wordpress service, then replace the config with the local one.
+This can take a long time depending on the size of your website and the speed of your internet connection.

-The website should be available at `http://localhost` and phpMyAdmin at `http://localhost:8080`.
+Once everything is up and running, the website should be available at `http://localhost` and phpMyAdmin at `http://localhost:8080`.
+Use the usual admin account credentials to log in.
 Any change to the local copy of the website will be saved locally.

+To reimport the source code from the webserver, use `docker compose build wordpress --no-cache`.